January started in a whirl of lessons and a couple of new students.

 One beach had a similar rock formation to the Giants Causeway, perhaps Finn came here on his holidays?

-We joined the locals enjoying bowls of fish and noodles.
+We joined the locals enjoying bowls of fish and

-a type of traditional Japanese inn that originated in the Edo period (1603–1868).
+The area is famous for hot springs.
+One ryokan (a type of traditional Japanese inn that originated in the Edo period (1603–1868).
 They typically feature tatami-matted rooms and communal baths) has a wooden 1,000 people bath.

 Men and women normally bathe separately (you are starkers).
 But in some places the women can go into the men's!!
 The assumption is that the men will be lucky if this happens.
 The reverse is not true and is not allowed!
 It was very confusing but I went into the men's side.
 Women are allowed to wear a towel which is weird.
 One woman had a specifically designed outfit for the occasion.